seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part14-Images.md

 hero-photo.jpg
 ```

-Questions immediately arise:
+Immediately, dozens of questions emerge:

-* Is the user on mobile or desktop?
+* Is the visitor using a phone or a desktop?
-* Is the screen Retina or standard density?
+* Is the screen standard density or Retina?
-* Should we serve JPEG, WebP, or AVIF?
+* Should we deliver JPEG, WebP, or AVIF?
+* Should the image be resized?
-* Should we crop or resize?
+* Should it be cropped?
-* Should we lazy load?
+* Should it be compressed?
-* Should we cache globally?
+* Should it be lazy loaded?
 * Which CDN edge location should serve it?

-Suddenly:
+* Has this version already been cached?
+* How do we preserve visual quality while reducing bandwidth?

+Suddenly, something profound becomes apparent:

 ```text
 Image